ArcaneIngenuity/arc/concepts.md

  * start/stop: commence or cease updates (App, View, Ctrl; Hub is not included here as it is always updating).
  * resume/suspend: for when mandatory application context is regained or lost, typically due to a loss and subsequent restoration of the window (and thus rendering and input capability) or graphics context (Hub, App, View, Ctrl); naturally a stop is required before  a suspend, while a start is required after a resume.

 update/updatePost, initialise/dispose, start/stop and suspend/resume are generally all recursive functions, irrespective of where they appear.
+Exceptions are:

+ * View_start()/_stop(): Views should necessarily be started separately, though stopping a parent View necessarily prevents all descendant Views from being run (though technically their "updating" flag remains true).